Gianlz/Py-HotReloader/README.md

 # Warning

 This module was not tested with complex applications, but it should work with simple scripts.
+(Prefere using only one time run, not infinite loop apps)
 # License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.